-UTAH

-Program components (continued) § 26-7-8 to the department on a quarterly basis, including the number of individuals who have exchanged syringes, a self- reported or approximated number of used syringes exchanged for new syringes, number of new syringes provided in exchange for used syringes, educational materials distributed, and number of referrals provided.
+UTAH Program components (continued) § 26-7-8 to the department on a quarterly basis, including the number of individuals who have exchanged syringes, a self- reported or approximated number of used syringes exchanged for new syringes, number of new syringes provided in exchange for used syringes, educational materials distributed, and number of referrals provided.
 R386-900-6 - confidentiality of reports.
 The department may collect and maintain data on SSPs and SSP clients.
 All information collected pursuant to this rule shall not be released or made public, except as otherwise provided by law.

-Miscellaneous provisions None.

-Recently proposed None.

-legislation
+Miscellaneous provisions None Recently proposed Yes.
+See Pending Federal and State Legislation. legislation

 VERMONT Statute(s) and • VT.
 STAT.
 ANN. tit.
-18, § 4475 (West 2023) (definitions) regulation(s) • VT.
+18, § 4475 (West 2025) (definitions) regulation(s) • VT.
 STAT.
 ANN. tit.
-18, § 4476 (West 2023) (offenses and regulation(s) penalties) • VT.
+18, § 4476 (West 2025) (offenses and penalties) • VT.
 STAT.
 ANN. tit.
-18, § 4478 (West 2023) (needle exchange programs) • VT.
+18, § 4478 (West 2025) (needle exchange programs) • VT.
 STAT.
 ANN. tit.
-18, § 4774 (West 2023) (opioid abatement special fund) • VT.
+18, § 4774 (West 2025) (opioid abatement special fund) • VT.
 STAT.
 ANN. tit.
-18, § 4240 (West 2023) (prevention and treatment of opioid-related overdoses) • H.B.
+18, § 4257 (West 2025) (prevention and treatment of opioid-related overdoses) • H.B.
 222, Leg.
 Sess.
 (Vt.
-2023) Effective date(s) of SSP • May 19, 1999 (§§ 4475, 4476, and 4478) provisions • July 1, 2013 (§ 4240) • May 16, 2022 (§ 4774) Does state allow SSPs by Yes. statute/regulation?
+2023) Effective date(s) of SSP • May 19, 1999 (§§ 4475, 4476, and 4478) provisions • July 1, 2013 (§ 4257) • May 16, 2022 (§ 4774) Does state allow SSPs by Yes. statute/regulation?
 Type of program Needle exchange program Are syringes considered Yes, but with exceptions.
-Needles, syringes, and other harm drug paraphernalia? reduction supplies distributed or possessed as part of a needle exchange program are specifically not included. § 4475 - "drug paraphernalia" does not include needles, syringes, or other harm reduction supplies distributed or possessed as part of an organized community-based needle exchange program; "organized community-based needle exchange program" means a program approved by the commissioner of health of this title, the purpose of which is to provide access to clean needles and syringes, and which is operated by an AIDS service organization, a substance abuse treatment provider, or a licensed health care provider or facility. § 4476 - a person who sells drug paraphernalia to a person under 18 years of age shall be imprisoned for not more than two years or fined not more than \$2,000, or both.
+Needles, syringes, and other harm drug paraphernalia? reduction supplies distributed or possessed as part of a needle exchange program are specifically not included. § 4475 - "drug paraphernalia" does not include needles, syringes, or other harm reduction supplies distributed or possessed as part of an organized community-based needle exchange program; "organized community-based needle exchange program" means a program approved by the commissioner of health of this title, the purpose of which is to provide access to clean needles and syringes. § 4476 - a person who sells drug paraphernalia to a person under 18 years of age shall be imprisoned for not more than two years or fined not more than \$2,000, or both.
 The distribution and possession of needles and syringes as part of an organized community-based needle exchange program shall not be a violation of this section.
-Program components § 4478 - the department of health, in collaboration with the statewide harm reduction coalition, shall develop operating guidelines for SSPs; if a program complies with such operating guidelines and with existing laws and rules, it shall be approved by the commissioner of health.
-Miscellaneous provisions § 4240 - the department shall develop and implement a prevention, intervention, and response strategy, depending on
+Program components § 4478 - the department of health, in consultation with community stakeholders, shall develop operating guidelines for SSPs; if a program complies with such operating guidelines and with aviating laws and rules, it shall be approved by the with existing laws and rules, it shall be approved by the commissioner of health.
+An SSP can apply to be an overdose prevention center.
+Miscellaneous provisions § 4257 - the department shall develop and implement a prevention, intervention, and response strategy, depending on prevention, mervention, and response surgey, depending on